Gas Home Safety Tips

 -

-- Chimneys and vents should be protected using an approved cap or screen to keep small animals or insects from entering.
+- Chimneys and vents should be protected using an approved cap or screen to keep animals or insects from entering.
 These pests have been known to build nests inside chimneys or vents and can cause potentially hazardous conditions.

 - Steer clear of gas meters and associated piping when using snow blowers.
 Always start your snow blower outside to avoid potential carbon monoxide and fire hazards.
+Never let a snow blower run in an enclosed area like a garage.

 -